What Makes Blood Sugar Rise?

 Here are some factors that affect our blood sugar.
 I'm not talking about

-clinical reasons, deterioration of the pancreas' ability to produce insulin, factors we might not be able to control, etc. Listed are factors that we ourselves have control over and then their expanded explanations below.
+clinical reasons, deterioration of the pancreas' ability to produce insulin, heredity, factors we might not be able to control, etc. Listed are factors that we ourselves have control over and then their expanded explanations below.
+1.

-the amount of food we eat
+the amount of food we eat3.

 medications we take5.

-lack of exercise
+lack of exercise6.

-educating ourselves about diabetes
+educating ourselves about

 How much it rises depends on the individual.
 How high and for how long it rises depends on the kind and the amount of carbs eaten as well as if other food is eaten with the carbs.
 Nothing is simple!
 This is why we have to test our blood sugar afterwards to find out how we are affected.
 One person might be able to eat a piece of whole grain bread with lunch with negligible effect but others can't.
 (I can't.)
+The point about

 carbs is that they will make your blood sugar rise, period.
 This means: potatoes, rice, and any food made with flour or sugar.
 2. If you eat too much at a meal, so much that you feel "full", your blood sugar might rise too high simply because of how much you ate.

 Be prepared unless, of course, you're never stressed out or never sick.
 Right.
 So, please see about

 Prednisone is one of them.
 Steroid shots and oral medication also raise blood sugar very high.
 Check the labels or inserts.
 Ask the pharmacist.
 Some doctors may even change your diabetes medication while you are on these drugs.
 5. Moving, exercising, walking, dancing help our bodies metabolize food much better which in turn helps control the blood sugar.

 It's good for the circulation, blood pressure, the heart, our moods, you name it.
 No excuses.
 You can march in place in your house, go up and down stairs, dance, etc. You might notice a rise of blood sugar after exercising but this is normal.
 It's the good long-term effects that we want.
 6. Carrying excess weight can make us insulin resistant and mess up our blood sugar.

 , more than our parents' generation ever did, and better understanding of this disease.
 We can take better control of our health now.
 Just do it!